 - Put oil in oven and place over hot coals for a few minutes

-- Carefully add venison
+- Carefully add venison and chopped onion

 - Add flour and stirring constantly, let it cook for another few minutes